 Why you should take an ice course at Ballabeni Icecream

-In beautiful Munich you have a lot of choice between many good ice cream parlors and ice cream artists.
+In beautiful Munich you have a lot of choice between very many good ice cream parlors and ice cream artists.
 A very well known Master of ice cream making is Giorgio Ballabeni.
 He and his team offer in winter ice courses where you can learn how to make them at home.

 How do I get a seat?